 We believe people can learn to function well in every mental state — not by eliminating what they experience, but by gradually expanding what they can handle.

 Minds IN Order was founded by Tom Wootton, who has spent over 20 years developing a fundamentally different approach to mental health self-management.
-What began as in-person workshops for people with bipolar disorder has evolved into a comprehensive digital platform — and is now expanding to serve people across multiple conditions.
+What began as in-person workshops for people with bipolar disorder has evolved into a comprehensive digital platform that now serves people across eight conditions.

 Tom's insight was simple but radical: instead of defining success as the absence of symptoms, define it as the ability to function well during them.
 This shift — from avoidance to capacity — changes everything about how people relate to their mental health.